 Rather than allowing ourselves to be lumped into the margins of mainstream society, instead we gather our collective voices and demand ourselves to be heard, if by no else but us.

-At the end of the day, the Entrepinays Summit isn’t significant because it makes you a more successful entrepreneur, or even a more informed feminist.
+At the end of the day, the Pinayista Summit isn’t significant because it makes you a more successful entrepreneur, or even a more informed feminist.

-The significance of the Entrepinays Summit and spaces like it lies in the fact that it simply exists.
+The significance of the Pinayista Summit and spaces like it lies in the fact that it simply exists.